-Pirates thump Kluber, Indians for rain-shortened 10th straight win
+Pirates thump Indians for 10th straight win

-CLEVELAND — Josh Harrison hit a three-run homer and Gregory Polanco had a two-run triple off Corey Kluber in his return, and the Pirates beat the Cleveland Indians, 7-0, in a six-inning, rain-shortened game Monday night for their 10th straight win.
+CLEVELAND — Josh Harrison hit a three-run homer, and Gregory Polanco had a two-run triple off Corey Kluber in his return, and the Pirates beat the Cleveland Indians, 7-0, in a six-inning, rain-shortened game Monday night for their 10th straight win.

 The game was called following three rain delays that totaled 2 hours, 3 minutes.
 The first pitch was delayed 55 minutes, and a delay of 27 minutes followed in the third inning.
 The final delay was 41 minutes.